Dirac231/BCHamming/README.md

 `REED_SOLOMON\`: Contains the implementation and documentation of the quantum Reed Solomon

-`Papers\`: Papers we found useful to complete the project, they are all open access

 `Slides.pdf`: Slides in pdf format of the Hackaton Project

 `Report.pdf`: Report of the Hackaton Project